olinml2024/machine_learning_a2/README.md

 # Machine Learning: Module 1 Assignment 1

 This serves as the first assignment for Olin College's Machine Learning class.
+The assignment itself is contained within the A1.ipynb notebook.
+Everything else is utilitzed by that notebook and the assignment doesn't involve editing any of the other files in this repository.

 ## Dependencies
 Matplotlib, tensorflow, json and collections need to be installed.
 Additionally, python and jupyter notebook extensions must be installed in your VSCode environment.